401-advanced-javascript-Rashid/data-structures-and-algorithms/README.md

 We needed to first create a node constructor, and then the AnimalShelter and the queue classes.

-Enqueue: adds a node to the rear of he queue .
+- Enqueue: adds a node to the rear of he queue .
-dequeue: removes a node from the front .
+- dequeue: removes a node from the front .

-## PseudoQueue Methods

-- enqueue - can enter item(s) into a queue
-- dequeue - can remove item(s) from the queue until empty

 ## Approach & Efficiency